Thailand is an amazing place to travel – but what should you do when you’re in Thailand? Here’s some of my personal favourites…

-I love backpacking around Thailand and over the last few years of my adventures I’ve spent heaps of time bouncing around this amazing country.
+I love backpacking around Thailand and over the last few years of my adventures I’ve spent heaps of time bouncing around this amazing country figuring out what to do in Thailand.

-And for good reason too – there’s so much to see and do, there’s very rarely a dull moment when you’re travelling around Thailand!
+And for good reason too – there’s so much to see and do, there’s very rarely a dull moment when you’re travelling around this beautiful country!

 So I grabbed a bottle of Chang and racked my brain, the result is my Ultimate Thailand Bucket List…